Qqwy/elixir-revisionair/README.md

 is used to differentiate between different kinds of data (i.e. data types) that are stored, while the `:id` field is used to differentiate between different entities of this data type.

 However, this is fully configurable.
-Revisionair's functions can be called with custom `structure_type`s and `unique_identifier` fields, and when you pass (arity-1) functions as these arguments, they are called on the passed structure.
+Revisionair's functions can be called with custom `item_type`s and `item_id` fields, and when you pass (arity-1) functions as these arguments, they are called on the passed structure.
 So this also works:

 ```elixir